software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > 2. Open the backend web service in the Render Dashboard and go to the "Settings" page.
 In the "Build & Deploy" section, set the "Branch" as "production" and "Auto-Deploy" as "Yes"
 > 3. Switch back to the main branch and make some small change in the code and push the changes to GitHub.
 Then, open a pull request.
 Set the _base_ branch as the `production` branch and the _compare_ branch as the `main` branch.
 > 4. Merge the pull request and check that the deployment works automatically
-> 5. Explain the purpose of the `main` and the `production` branch in the `README.md` file.
-How are these two separate branches used in your project's Git workflow?

 {: .note }